wso2-extensions/identity-verification-onfido/docs/config.md

 **Note:**
 - Webhook configuration is mandatory, as the verification status of the user claims won't be updated unless it is configured.
 - Additionally, ensure that the workflow is configured to output the data comparison breakdown results.
-For more details, refer to the [Onfido Credentials Setup Guide](onfido-setup-guide.md).
+For more details, refer to the [Onfido Workflow Setup Guide](onfido-setup-guide.md).